awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-on-premises-instance-5-verify-deployment.md

 # Step 5: Verify your deployment<a name="tutorials-on-premises-instance-5-verify-deployment"></a>

-To verify the deployment was successful, follow the instructions in [View CodeDeploydeployment details ](deployments-view-details.md), and then return to this page\.
+To verify the deployment was successful, follow the instructions in [View CodeDeploy deployment details ](deployments-view-details.md), and then return to this page\.

 If the deployment was successful, you'll find four text files in the `c:\temp\CodeDeployExample` folder \(for Windows Server\) or `/tmp/CodeDeployExample` \(for Ubuntu Server and RHEL\)\.